wkitzmann/CatCPL/README.md

 ## Usage

-A detailed explanation of the usage of CatCPL can be found here: XX
+Download *catcpl.ipynb* as well as the folders *gui* and *data*.
+Open *catcpl.ipynb* using Jupyter Notebook and run all cells.
+A detailed explanation of the usage of CatCPL can be found here: XX.

-## Requirements
+## External code

+The user interface of CatCPL was created using [TkDesigner](https://github.com/ParthJadhav/Tkinter-Designer/) licensened under BSD 3-Clause "New" or "Revised" License (see catcpl/gui/tkdesigner_license).

 ## Disclaimer